Ducks and Geese, Pacific Northwest

 The Canadian Geese are easily recognized by their distinctive coloring.
 The species has a grayish colored body with a solid black head and neck with white cheek patches.

 All Canada Geese appear to look the same, but did you know there are many different types of Canada Geese.
-The differ mostly in size as some of smaller types weigh as little as 1 kilo with a wingspan of 90 cm, while some other varieties can weigh up to 8 kilo and with a wingspan of more than 2 meters.
+They differ mostly in size as some of smaller types weigh as little as 1 kilo with a wingspan of 90 cm, while some other varieties can weigh up to 8 kilos and with a wingspan of more than 2 meters.
 When migrating, the Canada goose V formation makes it easy to recognize them at a glance.

 These geese are named after the country of Canada but the species can be found all over North America depending on the time of year.

 Canadian Geese adapt well to many environments, although they prefer to live in low lying areas with lots of open water.
 They will, when nesting, often make their nest on an island in an effort to provide increased protection from predators.